cyberkid042/courseweb/README.md

 # Course Platform

-This is a a project being built with Laravel 8 and NuxtJS, for Educational purposes
+This is a a project being built with Laravel 8 and NuxtJS, for Educational purposes.
+I will continue to work on this when I can, but feel free to fork it and build upon it.

 ## Getting Started